babsey/nest-desktop-docs/user/usage-advanced/network-graph.rst

 Network edges can be annotated with information about the connection or projection they represent.
 Details on the rule specifying the existence of connections and their parameterization may be put along the arrow.

-Note: *Annotation* is not available in NEST Desktop.
+.. note:: *Annotation* is not available in NEST Desktop.

 .. _connectivity_concept: